Borjabor/UrbanEcologyResearchTrend/README.md

 ============================================================================
 ## Geographical Data Analysis

 In this next step, obtained geographical data to draw a choropleth map with the publication data.
-First I filled in the gaps in OpenAlex's data by retrieving more country data from the Research Organization Registry (ROR).
+First, I filled in the gaps in OpenAlex's data by retrieving more country data from the Research Organization Registry (ROR).

 ![World choropleth map](images/map_data.png)